dojo4/policy/hr.md

 There’s a ‘talking piece’ in the middle that each person can pick up and hold if they are inspired to say something.
 Who is going to bring the question the following week is decided at the end of each standup.
 Announcements are made by anyone who has one.
 We end with a clap and a bow.

 ##### Orgdev
-Everyone that works at or with dojo4 gathers for an hour of organizational development on a regular basis.
-The content of these meetings changes week to week, but the general intention is to participate in an engaged inquiry into what makes us more self-aware as a company and as individuals, so that we can create and iterate on systems that make dojo4 a compelling and effective environment to work.
+Depending on the time of year, dojo4 gathers for an hour of organizational development on a regular basis.
+The content of these meetings changes, but the general intention is to participate in an engaged inquiry into what makes us more self-aware as a company and as individuals, so that we can create and iterate on systems that make dojo4 a compelling and effective environment to work.

-##### Weekly project check-in meeting
-There is weekly project check-in meeting every Friday 11am.
-If you are not onsite, please use the Google Hangout to join the meeting.

 #### Performance check-ins
 Many of dojo4’s contributors like having a regularly scheduled opportunity to check in and hear how they’re doing, whether there is anything they can do better, and offer their own feedback for dojo4’s managers.
 We want that, too!
 Please schedule these at a sane interval with the manager you want to talk with.

-#### Core hours
-Since many of us have variable schedules and may like to work remotely at times, dojo4 has some loose ‘core hours’ to ensure that there are at least some times that we are all likely to be in the same place at the same time.
-These hours are Tues-Thurs 1-5pm.
-These ‘core hours’ are meant to support communications, project flow and esprits de corp.

-The same logic applies to this as to stand ups: it's good to be there, and if you really can't, don't sweat it.
-But please do try to bias yourself toward planning on being here during those hours.
-And try not to plan off-site meetings during those times unless you have to.

 #### Being a project lead
 You may be asked if you’d like to take on the role of ‘project lead’ on a particular project.
 In most cases, this is completely optional.
 If you are interested in this type of position, please make yourself familiar with the responsibilities of the role.
+Please see https://github.com/dojo4/dojo4/blob/master/docs/manifestos/being-a-lead.md.

 ####Communications & Ops for Contractors